27 Feb Yin Yang Medicine

 Here is a more concise view of what I mean by yin and yang energy:

 YIN: Yin energy is the dark, feminine side of healing.
-It is the energy that focuses on reception, restoration, intuition, and creativity.
-Yin energy looks a lot like surrendering the mind and body, letting go of control, accepting influence and help from others, and being receptive to love and care.
+It is the energy that focuses on receptivity, restoration, intuition, and creativity.
+Yin energy looks a lot like surrendering the mind and body, letting go of control, accepting influence and help from others, and being open to receive love and care.
 Yin treatments typically include practices like:

 - Chakra work

-- Other forms of bodywork or hands-on healing
+- Other forms of bodywork, hands-on healing or mindfulness

 YANG: Yang energy is the strong, masculine approach to healing.
 It is about investigation and knowledge; taking the logical and actionable approach that attacks the problem head on.
 Yang treatments typically include: